DevExpress-Examples/wpf-dashboard-custom-properties/readme.md

 - [Modules](./cs/Wpf-Dashboard-Custom-Properties/Modules)
 - [MainWindow.xaml](./cs/Wpf-Dashboard-Custom-Properties/MainWindow.xaml)

-# WPF Dashboard Control - Custom Properties
+# Dashboard for WPF - Custom Properties

 The example shows how to add custom properties to the WPF Dashboard Control.